SteamOS · Bazzite · CachyOS · Steam Deck · Windows (beta)

 Three steps to flight.

 No accounts, no cloud sign-up.
-Install the open-source agent on your box, scan the code it prints, and you're flying.
+Install the open-source service on your box, scan the code it prints, done.

 1